vojale/CBE544-2018.github.io/ASE/Getting_Started/README.md

 sbatch -J $PWD spede_esp.sub

 ```
 The `-J $PWD` gives the name of the job as the current directory.
 Make sure this calculations runs correctly before proceeding.
+You should get a total energy of -3353.960 eV.

 <a name='lattice-constant-determination'></a>